 In October 2009, the Baxter License Agreement was amended to allow the Company to manufacturer indibulin.
-No milestones under the license agreement were reached or expensed during the years ended December 31, 2009, 2010, 2011 or for the six months ended June 30, 2012.
+No milestones under the license agreement were reached or expensed since 2007.

 Exclusive Channel Partner Agreement with Intrexon Corporation

 On January 6, 2011, we entered into the Channel Agreement, with Intrexon that governs a "channel partnering" arrangement in which we use Intrexon's technology directed towards in vivo expression of effectors in connection with the development of ZIN-CTI-001 and ZIN-ATI-001 and generally to research, develop and commercialize products, in each case in which DNA is administered to humans for expression of anti-cancer effectors for the purpose of treatment or prophylaxis of cancer, which we collectively refer to as the Cancer Program.
 The Channel Agreement establishes committees comprised of representatives of us and Intrexon that govern activities related to the Cancer Program in the areas of project establishment, chemistry, manufacturing and controls, clinical and regulatory matters, commercialization efforts and intellectual property.